peterbe/howsmywifi/README.md

 ![Screenshot](screenshot.png)

 Yeah, it ain't pretty.
-Neither in the code but it's a start.
+Neither is the code, but it's a start.

 LICENSE
 -------